msafthes/react-flask-pod-ui-app/README.md

 ### `python main.py`

 The Frontend React project is pre-built and served through Flask.
+All you need to do is set up the address to your Backend Server where your application is running in the `src/config.tsx` file (you can also find examples there).
 (If you want to make changes to the Frontend application and see it in this combined application, you need to run `npm run build` in the `react-app` folder.
 If you want to have a Hot Reload feature while making the changes, use the Separate version of the application according to the instructions below.)

 # Development: Separate Applications